 - when the customer's role in driving industry adaptation is absorbed by the regulator's presence between customer and producer, Japanese style incremental evolutionary change quickly replaces the periodic product and process revolutions characteristic of unregulated markets.

 Prior to 2008/9 change in the microprocessor businesses was revolutionary with each new product generation obsoleting the old, new companies entering the market with new products driving out old product lines and, often, old companies with them.
-During the Obama years, however, radical innovation largely disappeared as the bigger players got bigger and focused on the evolutionary development of pre-existing technologies - and it was only the incoming Trump administration's commitment to cutting regulation that emboldened AMD to issue, in mid 2016, new processors designed in 2008 and companies like Arm, Oracle and Fujitsu to tentatively re-invest in basic processor R&D.
+During the Obama years, however, radical innovation largely disappeared as the bigger players got bigger and focused on the evolutionary development of pre-existing technologies - and it was only the incoming Trump administration's commitment to cutting regulation that emboldened AMD to issue, in 2017 new processors designed in 2008 and companies like Arm, Oracle and Fujitsu to tentatively re-invest in basic processor R&D.

 - unregulated industry produces social change expanding the middle classes in both directions largely by rewarding education, entrepreneurship, and initiative.